-How employees in the construction and manufacturing industry are really feeling!
+Offline workers within the construction and manufacturing industry are ‘conflicted’ in their emotions

 The construction and manufacturing sector is a unique and forward-thinking industry with a vast employee population.
 One which interestingly enough, actually holds one of the highest scores in engagement!
 This is based off our engagement index score which demonstrates significantly higher than average scores compared to other industries.

 However, despite this great result on engagement, there are still 20% of the construction population who feel conflicted emotions, and a further 16% who feel entirely negative emotions about working for their organisation.
 Amongst the overall positive result, it is important to not turn a blind eye to those who do not feel positively at all.